simpleviewinc/mongolayer/README.md

 * `args`
 	* `model` - `mongolayer.Model` - `required` - A mongolayer Model to add to the connection.
+	* `sync` - `boolean` - `optional` - Whether to sync the state of the Model to the database.
+This triggers the creation of indexes or the underlying view.
 * `callback`
 	* `Error` or null